 Students wishing to appeal an academic decision, such as a grade, should seek to resolve the matter informally by working directly with the faculty member and/or Dean of the School where the course is catalogued.
 The appeal should be initiated within 30 days of the triggering event.
 Students wishing to file a grievance or complaint against a faculty member or other academic administrator based on allegations of unfair treatment, discrimination, failure to follow policy, violations of law, etc., should attempt to resolve the matter informally with the faculty member or academic administrator.
 If the student is unable to resolve the matter informally, the student may file a formal appeal or a formal complaint by using the Academic Appeal or Grievance Form.
 The formal complaint should be filed no later than 30 days following the triggering event.

-Online students that are not satisfied with the outcome, the Mississippi Commission on College Accreditation (MCCA).
-They will investigate and attempt to resolve the allegations.
-Students must follow Mississippi College’s process before contacting MCCA.
+If you are not satisfied with the outcome, the Mississippi Commission on College Accreditation (MCCA) will investigate and attempt to resolve the allegations.
+Students must follow Mississippi College's process before contacting MCCA.